Close

 IMGs on this pathway do not need to sit the Australian Medical Council (AMC) exams.

-Once granted provisional registration, you will complete 12 months of supervised practice before progressing to general registration.
+Once granted provisional registration, you need to complete 12 months of supervised practice before progressing to general registration.

 IMGs seeking general registration in Australia.